Keep the Kids Safe With These Home Safety Tips

 Burns and scalds are one of the most commonplace injuries that children get in the home is a burn or a scald.

-However, these are also some that are most preventable.
-It is important to keep any hot drinks that you make away from children and out of their reach, you should also ensure that your children understand the importance of staying away from stoves, ovens, heaters and anything else that they could receive a burn from.
+However, these are also some that are mostly preventable.
+It is important to keep any hot drinks that you take away from children and out of their reach, you should also ensure that your children understand the importance of staying away from stoves, ovens, heaters and anything else that they could receive a burn from.

 Poisoning and chemical injuries